chalake/A-Composite-Market-Efficiency-Index-Based-on-VAR-Dynamics/README.md

-# Market Efficiency Measurement via VAR-Based Feature Engineering
+# A Composite Market Efficiency Index Based on VAR Dynamics

 This project constructs a **composite market efficiency index** by combining VAR-based price discovery measures with additional market microstructure indicators.